YoungChulDK/GarminCryptoPrices/README.md

 - [X] Make GUI scalable for multiple devices
 - [X] Perform testing on multiple Garmin devices
 - [X] Get the app accepted on the ConnectIQ Store
+- [X] Add support for more devices (D2 Bravo and VivoActive Support added in v1.1.0)
+- [X] Add additional logos to 'drawables' in case of a new Top 10
+- [X] Add USD/EUR conversion
 - [ ] Improve scalability of text and bitmaps
-- [ ] Add support for more devices
-- [ ] Add additional logos to 'drawables' in case of a new Top 5
 - [ ] Add 24hr/7day graphs for each currency, and 24hr Low/High
 - [ ] Portfolio tracking